guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 - Written in **Java**
 - Allowing to **store** massive amounts of data,
   - structured or not,
-  - on a machines cluster
+  - on a cluster of machines
 - Extensible and portable
 - One of the first **Software Defined Storage**
   - (OK, Google was here first)